 Get the latest The Beatles news, features, updates and giveaways straight to your inbox Learn more

-If you’re yet to see the Montage Of Heck, the official Kurt Cobain documentary created by Brett Morgen and Cobain and Love’s only daughter, Frances Bean, we suggest you find the closest cinema screening the feature, and if you’re into spoilers – here’s what you can expect to see.
+If you’re yet to see the Montage Of Heck, the official Kurt Cobain documentary created by Brett Morgen and Cobain and Love’s only daughter, Frances Bean, we suggest you do so asap.